Raijin

-Raijin (雷神), also known as Kaminari-sama (雷様), Raiden-sama (雷電様), Narukami (鳴る神), Raikō (雷公), and Kamowakeikazuchi-no-kami is a god of lightning, thunder, and storms in Japanese mythology and the Shinto and Buddhist religion.
+Raijin (雷神), also known as Kaminari-sama (雷様), Raiden-sama (雷電様), Narukami (鳴る神), Raikō (雷公), and Kamowakeikazuchi-no-kami is a thunder god in Japanese mythology and the Shinto and Buddhist religion.
 He is typically depicted with fierce and aggressive facial expressions, standing atop a cloud, beating on den-den daiko drums with tomoe symbols drawn on them.
 Iconography of Raijin are often found in Japanese temples and shrines.
 He is usually depicted alongside his twin-brother, Fūjin, the god of wind, or with his son, Raitarō, a fellow thunder god like himself, or with his animal companion, a Raijū.
 Another fellow Shinto god (Kami) of storms is their brother, Susanoo-no-Mikoto.

 Etymology

 The name "Raijin" is derived from the Japanese words (雷, kaminari) and (神, kami).